-Country/ region Overview of the collaboration Our involvement Outcomes India Sustainability disclosure and corporate governance Securities and Exchange Board of India (SEBI) SEBI is the securities market regulator in India, ensuring transparency and protecting investors interests.
+Country/ region Issue Initiative Overview of the collaboration Our involvement Outcomes India Sustainability disclosure and corporate governance Securities and Exchange Board of India (SEBI) SEBI is the securities market regulator in India, ensuring transparency and protecting investors interests.
 We engaged with the regulator on the upcoming Business Responsibility and Sustainability Reporting core disclosure and assurance requirement and corporate governance rules in India.
 Only some of the questions and concerns submitted were addressed.
 We will continue to engage to work towards improvement of the corporate governance structure in India.
-France diversity Invester Group Group France a France increase the re of women in th executive mana teams to at lea by 2025.
-The G aims to collabo a community of er Group Group France aims to companies in France on their efforts to improve and of women in the SBF 120's report on gender diversity executive management and other efforts related teams to at least 30% to diversity, equity, and by 2025.
-The Group also aims to collaborate with a community of investors around the issue of gender ester Group Group France aims to companies in France on their efforts to improve and of women in the SBF 120's executive management and other efforts related teams to at least 30% to diversity, equity, and by 2025.
-The Group also aims to collaborate with a community of investors around the issue of gender Group France aims tocompanies in France onpractincrease the representationtheir efforts to improve andcompof women in the SBF 120'sreport on gender diversityableexecutive managementand other efforts relatedcompteams to at least 30%to diversity, equity, andto beby 2025.
-The Group alsoinclusion such as flexiblealsoaims to collaborate withwork and parental leave.by coa community of investorsorgandiversity.diversity.hope OutputGroup France aims to increase the representation of women in the SBF 120's executive management teams to at least 30%companies in France on report on gender diversity and other efforts related to diversity, equity, and to diversity, equity, and to diversity, equity, and a community of investors around the issue of genderprace companies in France on report on gender diversity report on gender diversity able to diversity, equity, and to diversity, equity, and to diversity and to diversity and to diversity and to diversity and to diversity and to diversity around the issue of gender Group France aims tocoincrease the representationtheof women in the SBF 120'srepexecutive managementanteams to at least 30%toby 2025.
-The Group alsoincaims to collaborate withwoa community of investorsaround the issue of gender Invester Group Group France aims to France increase the representation of women in the SBF 120's executive management teams to at least 30% by 2025.
-The Group also aims to collaborate with a community of investors around the issue of gender 0% Club InvesterWe engaged with multiple companies in France on their efforts to improve and report on gender diversity and other efforts related to diversity, equity, and inclusion such as flexible work and parental leave.0% Club Investors gender diversityWe engaged with multiple companies in France on their efforts to improve and report on gender diversity and other efforts related to diversity, equity, and inclusion such as flexible work and parental leave. rights Depository C protection & Clearing (T and hybrid Corporation in AGMs (TDCC) fir tc a Taiwan Virtual Taiwan 1: AGMs and Depository th shareholder & Clearing th rights Corporation corporation rights Depository Clearing Corporation protection & Clearing (TDCC) is the sole back-en and hybrid Corporation institution for Taiwan's (TDCC) is the sole back-end institution for Taiwan's financial market, with a goal to create a more robust and efficient operation of We engaged with the regulator on how to improve foreign investor's rights in attending hybrid shareholder meetings, the legal limitation of exercising live votes at shareholder meetings and disclosure of the ultimate beneficial owners.
-This visit helps us understa the limitation of pushing for further shareholder rights protection in the current leg environment.
+France Gender diversity 30% Club Invester Group France The 30% Club Invester Group France aims to increase the representation of women in the SBF 120's executive management teams to at least 30% by 2025.
+The Group also aims to collaborate with a community of investors around the issue of gender diversity.
+We engaged with multiple companies in France on their efforts to improve and report on gender diversity and other efforts related to diversity, equity, and inclusion such as flexible work and parental leave.
+We have identified best practice at several companies, which we are able to communicate to companies that we consider to be laggards.
+We have also seen a greater focus by companies on gender diversity throughout their organizations, which we hope will lead to improved practices.
+Taiwan Shareholder rights protection and hybrid AGMs Taiwan Depository & Clearing Corporation (TDCC) Taiwan Depository & Clearing Corporation (TDCC) is the sole back-end institution for Taiwan's financial market, with a goal to create a more robust and efficient operation of Taiwan's financial market.
+We engaged with the regulator on how to improve foreign investor's rights in attending hybrid shareholder meetings, the legal limitation of exercising live votes at shareholder meetings and disclosure of the ultimate beneficial owners.
+This visit helps us understand the limitation of pushing for further shareholder rights protection in the current legal environment.
 As there is no requirement to disclose the ultimate beneficial owners in the market, all the foreign investors need to be represented by local custodians, which creating further barriers on exercising real time voting at shareholder meetings, despite the market recently allows hybrid shareholder meetings.
-AGMs and Depository the regulators.
-We lead shareholder & Clearing the engagement and will rights Corporation continue to follow up with To exercise stewardship and ensure the regulators are aware the issues that foreign investors faced.
+Taiwan Virtual AGMs and shareholder rights Taiwan Depository & Clearing Corporation (TDCC) 1:1 in person meeting with the regulators.
+We lead the engagement and will continue to follow up with the regulators about its plan to further improve it.
+To exercise stewardship and ensure the regulators are aware the issues that foreign investors faced.
 On Jan 2023, Financial Supervisory Commission (FSC) requested TDCC to redesign the virtual meeting platform so foreign investors can attend shareholder meetings.
 TDCC decided to remove the certificate policy, and foreign investors will be able to join virtual shareholder meetings in March via a CN code that is linked to security accounts.
-TDCC will share with me agai in addressing systemic issues within a sector or market, and gives companies the opportunity to hear a clear investor voice on a topic.
-Examples of specific collaborative engagements can be found in Chapter 3.
+TDCC will share with me again if they have more detail.